Thriii

 Thriii (pronounced "three") is an American girl group that was formed in 2005 by the sisters China Anne McClain, Sierra McClain, and Lauryn McClain.
 The group was also known as 3mcclaingirls in 2005–2009, McClain Sisters in 2010–2014 and just McClain in 2014–2015.

 All three sisters starred in the film Daddy's Little Girls (2007), for which they released the single "Daddy's Girl".
-They signed with Hollywood Records in 2011 and was the opening act for Big Time Rush on their Better with U Tour in Houston, but left the record label in 2013 without having an album released.
-In June 2020 the group returned with a new name, Thriii, and released their single "My Sanity".
+They signed with Hollywood Records in 2011 and were the opening act for Big Time Rush on their Better with U Tour in Houston, but left the record label in 2013 without having an album released.
+In June 2020 the group debuted with a new name, Thriii, and released their single "My Sanity".

 Early life

 Sierra Aylina McClain was born on March 16, 1994, Lauryn McClain was born on January 9, 1997, and China Anne McClain was born on August 25, 1998.
 All three sisters were born and raised in Decatur, Georgia.
 The sisters grew up watching Disney films and musical classics, and they come from an artistic and musical family.
 Their father, Michael McClain, is a music producer who produced Solange Knowles' debut album Solo Star (2002).
-Their mother, Shontell McClain, is a songwriter and former screenwriter.
+Their mother, Shontell McClain (née Rucker), is a songwriter and former screenwriter.
 The sisters also have a little brother, Gabriel McClain, who was born on April 17, 2001.

 In 2004, the sisters became interested in music when they watched their father write and produce songs.
 The girls began to write songs, choreograph, and dance.
 In addition to acting, singing, and dancing, all three sisters can play the guitar, bass, and piano.